 - Exchange of Rings: Also with the rings, the ring bearer gives the rings to the couple and they say more vows, each repeating after the minister and sliding the rings onto the finger of each other.

 - Man and Wife: Here the minister makes a short speech pronouncing the couple husband and wife.
-At this point, the groom kisses the bride to the applause of their audience.
+At this point, the groom kisses the bride to the applause of the audience.

 Guide Yourself Through Parts Of A Civil Wedding